 As an alternative to Grace Bay Club, we were also considering COMO Parrot Cay which has amazing reviews and looked beautiful as well.

-Fresh Catch: We went after a long afternoon of Kayaking and they were out of a lot of things so the earlier you come the better but we waited and it was so worth it.
-Definitely one of the most expensive restaurants we went to so keep that in mind if you’re trying to save.
+Fresh Catch: We went after a long afternoon of Kayaking, and they were out of a lot of things, so the earlier you come, the better– but we waited, and it was so worth it.
+Definitely one of the most expensive restaurants we went to, so keep that in mind if you’re trying to save.
 The chicken wings and jerk chicken tostones were so good to start.
-I’m a fish lover and fresh fish on the island is great, here I got the pan seared grouper it was so yummy.
+I’m a fish lover and fresh fish on the island is great.
+Here, I got the pan seared grouper and it was so yummy.

-Lemon 2 Go (@lemon2gocoffee): We found this place before Yoga and came back the following day because it was so pefect.
-Great for coffee and they had tons of alternative milk options plus Vital Proteins collagen which I love.
+Lemon 2 Go (@lemon2gocoffee): We found this place before Yoga and came back the following day because it was so perfect.
+Great for coffee, and they had tons of alternative milk options plus Vital Proteins collagen which I love.
 Solid options for light bites and healthy snacks as well.

-Boat Tour & Activities with Island Vibes Tours : We looked into this company since they had such a large selection of tours and amaizng experiences.
-Our airbnb hosts also recommended this company although we didn’t end up taking a trip with them, I’d look into it for the next trip.
+Boat Tour & Activities with Island Vibes Tours : We looked into this company since they had such a large selection of tours and amazing experiences.
+Our Airbnb hosts also recommended this company.
+Although we didn’t end up taking a trip with them, I’d look into it for the next trip.